How Much Does It Cost to Build a House?

 How Much Does It Cost to Build a House in Canada?

-Building a home comes with many benefits and some headaches, if we’re being perfectly honest.
-Over the last few years, one of the challenges in the Canadian real estate market has been the growing costs associated with labour, raw materials, and overall construction.
-Everything from supply chain problems to labour shortages, creating a detached property is becoming increasingly more expensive.
-The estimates vary, but the average price to construct a single-family house in Canada will range from $100 to $300 per square foot.
-Of course, it does depend on where you live.
+Building a home comes with many benefits and headaches, if we’re being perfectly honest.
+Over the last few years, the main challenges have been the growing costs associated with labour, raw materials, and overall construction.
+From supply chain problems to labour shortages, creating a detached property is becoming increasingly expensive.
+The estimates vary, but the average price to construct a single-family house in Canada currently ranges from $100 to $300 per square foot.
+Of course, this estimate could be higher or lower depending on the type of house you build and where you live.

 How Much Does It Cost to Build a House in Major Canadian Cities?